jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 └── @snobclass
 ```

 The **@snobclass** folder contains files defining the SNOBFit class, and the functions that it uses to run an optimisation.
-The **@snobHandler** folder contains functions that allow the class to handle things like plotting and saving to files.
-As our SNOBFit interface is a wrapper around the implementation provided by Huyer and Neumaier, it uses parts of their code to call the SNOBFit algorithm.
+The **@snobHandler** folder contains functions that allow the class to handle tasks such as plotting and saving data.
+As our SNOBFit interface is a wrapper around the original SNOBFit implementation provided by Huyer and Neumaier, it uses parts of their code to call the SNOBFit algorithm.
 The folders **+snobfcn** and **+minq5** contain files from their original implementation.

-The important folders for defining your own custom optimisation are **+objfcn** and **+confcn**.
-All of the *objective function* definitions are stored in **+objfcn**, while all of the *constraint function* definitions are stored in **+confcn**.
+The important folders for defining your own custom optimisation are **+objfcn** and **+confcn**. *Objective function* definitions are stored in **+objfcn**, while *constraint function* definitions are stored in **+confcn**.
 Once you have written your function definitions (following the procedure outlined below), you will need to save them to the appropriate folders.

-### Writing an Objective Function for an Unconstrained Optimisation
+### Writing an Objective Function for a Mathematical Optimisation

-For an unconstrained optimisation, your objective function must:
+Your objective function must:
 * Take a SNOBFit object (an instance of the SNOBFit class) as its only argument
 * Return a 1D array of objective function values at each set of input parameters, where each cell of the output array corresponds to the function value at a different set of reaction conditions